-The leaving employer's share of the buy-out debt is the proportion of the Plan's pre-October 2001 liability attributable to employment with the leaving employer compared to the total amount of the Plan's pre-October 2001 liabilities (relating to employment with all the currently participating employers).
+The leaving employer's share of the buy-out debt is the proportion of the Plan's liability attributable to employment with the leaving employer compared to the total amount of the Plan's liabilities (relating to employment with all the currently participating employers).
 The leaving employer's debt therefore includes a share of any 'orphan' liabilities in respect of previously participating employers.
 The amount of the debt therefore depends on many factors including total Plan liabilities, Plan investment performance, the liabilities in respect of current and former employees of the employer, financial conditions at the time of the cessation event and the insurance buy-out market.
 The amounts of debt can therefore be volatile over time.

-Partick Housing Association Limited has been notified by The Pensions Trust of the estimated employer debt on withdrawal from the Plan based on the financial position of the Plan as at 30 September 2010.
-As of this date the estimated employer debt for Partick Housing Association Limited was £13,260.
+Partick Housing Association Limited has been notified by The Pensions Trust of the estimated employer debt on withdrawal from the Plan based on the financial position of the Plan as at 30 September 2011.
+As of this date the estimated employer debt for Partick Housing Association Limited was £18,105.